libregis/GST101/docs/Lab2.md

 * Task 4 – Exploring State Map Projections
 * Task 5 - Exploring the Universal Transverse Mercator (UTM) Coordinate System

-## 2. Objective: Explore and Understand Map Projections and Coordinate Systems
+## 2. Explore and Understand Map Projections and Coordinate Systems

 The map projection is a fundamental part of the mapping process, and provides the backbone, or framework, for the map.
 It is important for the GIS Specialist to understand the qualities of the mapped region that are preserved by a given projection, and the qualities that will be distorted or skewed.
 Additionally, for cartographers, selection of an appropriate map projection is a crucial part of the map design process.
 This is because we are all used to seeing different parts of the world mapped using specific standard projections that make these areas “look right”.